-- All project staff that might have contact with participants, including all call center staff, will sign a Pledge of Confidentiality. - Personally identifying information is maintained separately from the actual questionnaire responses in RTI's CATI system. - All data are maintained in project-specific, ID/password-protected shared network folders.
+- All project team members that might have contact with participants will sign a Pledge of Confidentiality. - Personally identifying information is maintained separately from the actual questionnaire responses in RTI's CATI system. - All data are maintained in project-specific, ID/password-protected shared network folders.
 Only those people that have been given authorization to access those folders by the project director can access that data.
-The ID/password that the user logs into the secured network determines what directories and data they can access. - All identifying information, such as first name as gathered for callback purposes only and telephone number, will be removed from the CATI system to mnake certain that the information cannot be traced back to the respondent.
+The ID/password that the user logs into the secured network determines what directories and data they can access. - All identifying information, such as first name as gathered for callback purposes only and telephone number, will be removed from the CATI system to make certain that the information cannot be traced back to the respondent.